binfalse/binfalse.de/_posts/2016-09-25-thunderbird-opens-multiple-windows-on-startup.md

 The preferences dialog doesn't seem to offer a button for that.
 I've been looking for a solution on the internet, but wasn't able to find something.
 And unfortunately, there is an easy workaround: Just close the second window after startup...
+The other window will appear again with the next start of Icedove/Thunderbird, but that's the problem of future-me.
 These nasty easy workarounds!
 You won't fix the problem and it tends to bug you a little harder with every appearance.